OpenDSA/OpenDSA/RST/en/CourseSpecific/CS5040Sp2020Intro.rst

    Most graduates from our department will tell you that this is one of the two hardest courses, and also one of the two most important for job preparation.
-So its both high effort and high value.
+So it's both high effort and high value.

 .. slide:: OpenDSA